bwoodsend/vtkplotlib/docs/source/quickstart.rst

     # would have created one.
 If gcf() had also not been called here then
     # the plotting further down will have internally called gcf().

-    # A figure's properties can be editted directly
+    # A figure's properties can be edited directly
     fig.background_color = "dark green"
     fig.window_name = "A New Window Title"